rollerd/aws_autoscale_etcd_cluster/README.md

 You can also now point your application or Kubernetes master at the cluster as long as they have access to the private subnet.

 :warning:
-If you see that new instances are coming up joined to the cluster, you may need to manually change the autoscaling group:
+If you see that new instances are coming up but not joined to the cluster, you may need to manually change the autoscaling group:

 Once everything is up, go into the AWS console GUI and go to EC2 -> Autoscaling Groups -> Edit the autoscaling group to point to the `etcd_existing_cluster_launch_config`